mikegiannitsis/mikegiannitsis/README.md

 ## About

-Cybersecurity professional with hands on experience in SIEM deployment, log analysis, alert triage, and incident response.
-My background spans SOC analyst collaboration, enterprise risk assessments, and a decade of applied security work across CDN, DDoS mitigation, and web application security environments.
-Currently pursuing CCNA certification.
+Cybersecurity professional with 10+ years of advising enterprise clients on threat exposure, adversary behavior, and defensive strategy across CDN security, DDoS mitigation, and web application security environments.
+Hands on experience in threat analysis, network forensics, SIEM deployment, and incident response through lab work and direct SOC collaboration.
+Focused on Threat Intelligence, CSIRT, and GRC roles.

 ---